Get updates and action alerts from Friends of Animals by joining our email list.

-Andreia Marcuccio is a staff attorney at FoA’s Wildlife Law Program.
+Andreia Marcuccio is a Staff Attorney at FoA’s Wildlife Law Program.
 She received a B.A. in Environmental Studies with a minor in philosophy from Siena College.
 She earned her J.D. and master’s degree in Environmental Law and Policy from Vermont Law School.
 Andreia believes animals have intrinsic value and has always been passionate about animal equality.
 She is excited to be able to use her skills to protect wildlife and ensure that animals have a right to ethical consideration.
 In her free time she enjoys hiking, geocaching, cheerleading, snowboarding, and identifying trees.
-Andreia can be reached at email@example.com.
+Andreia can be reached at andreia(at)friendsofanimals.org.

-Adam Kreger is an Associate attorney at the Wildlife Law Program He became involved in animal rights in 2010, and received his J.D. from Washington University School of Law in 2019, where he founded the Animal Law Society during 1L.
+Adam Kreger is a Staff Attorney at the Wildlife Law Program He became involved in animal rights in 2010, and received his J.D. from Washington University School of Law in 2019, where he founded the Animal Law Society during 1L.
 He also participated in the Environmental Law Clinic and served as a litigation intern for the Animal Legal Defense Fund.
 He is elated to be using the law to protect the environment and its inhabitants.
-Adam can be reached at firstname.lastname@example.org.
+Adam is licensed in California and Colorado.
+Adam can be reached at adam.kreger(at)friendsofanimals.org.

-Kira Abramovitz is the Conservation Coordinator of the Wildlife Law Program.
+Kira Abramovitz is the Administrator/Conservation Coordinator of the Wildlife Law Program.
 She received a B.S. in Environmental Science at Portland State University.
 Having volunteered in Bali at a sea turtle sanctuary, multiple animal shelters, and worked as an animal keeper at wildcat sanctuaries, Kira has dedicated her life to animal welfare and conservation.
 These experiences have provided her with the foundation for building new ventures in animal rights as a conservation coordinator.
 Kira is thrilled to support the advocates in the Wildlife Law Program and Friends of Animals.
+She can be reached at kira.abramovitz(at)friendsofanimals.org.

 Gabrielle Falcon, University of Colorado Law School